-The Company leases an office space in Houston, Texas under an operating lease that expires in April 2020.
+The Company leases an office space in Houston, Texas under an operating lease that expires in March 2021.
 The Company also sub-leases from ElevateBio a portion of its office space in Cambridge, Massachusetts on a month-to-month basis.
-Total expense recognized under short-term leases was approximately \$0.3 million during the year ended December 31, 2019, including approximately \$43,000 for non-lease costs such as utilities and cleaning.
+Total expense recognized under short-term leases was \$0.4 million during the year ended December 31, 2020, including \$0.1 million non-lease costs such as utilities and cleaning, and \$0.3 million during the year ended December 31, 2019, including approximately \$43,000 for non-lease costs such as utilities and cleaning.

 On March 26, 2019, the Company entered into an interim services agreement which ultimately led to a Development and Manufacturing Services Agreement ("DMS Agreement") with a third-party supplier on July 19, 2019.
 The DMS Agreement specifies a dedicated manufacturing suite with 2 production lines for the manufacture of AlloVir's products at the facility.
-In exchange for this dedicated manufacturing suite, AlloVir will pay the supplier a monthly fixed suite reservation fee that covers costs associated with reserving capacity for AlloVir as well as cleaning services, utilities, handling and maintenance of the manufacturing suite.
-The use of the dedicated manufacturing suite qualifies as an operating lease under ASC 842, as it includes an identified asset for the exclusive use by the Company at its direction.

 The DMS Agreement will expire upon the later of: 1) two years from the Effective Date, or July 19, 2021, and 2) the completion of services under all Statements of Work (SOWs).
 The term may be extended by agreement of the parties for additional two-year periods upon written notice to the supplier at least 30 days prior to expiration of the then-current term.
 The DMS Agreement (or any individual SOW) may be terminated earlier by AlloVir at any time by providing 190 days' notice.
 The Company estimates that the exercise of one of the two-year renewal options is reasonably certain to occur, and that early termination is not reasonably certain to occur, providing for a total estimated lease term of 4.25 years expiring in July 2023.
 In March 2019, at the inception of this lease, the Company recorded a ROU asset and lease liability for \$6.9 million.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-ROU assets and liabilities are recognized at lease commencement date based on the present value of the lease term.
+ROU assets and liabilities are recognized at lease commencement date based on the present value of the lease payments over the lease term.
 The Company uses its incremental borrowing rate based on information available at commencement date in determining the present value of lease payments.
 The incremental borrowing rate represents the rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.
-The Company estimated these rates based on prevailing market conditions, comparable company and credit analysis, the impact of collateralization, the term of each of the Company's lease agreements and management judgment.
-In September 2019, the Company executed a SOW for another dedicated manufacturing suite under the DMS Agreement with substantially the same terms as the original SOW.
+The Company estimated these rates based on prevailing market conditions, comparable company and credit analysis, the impact of collateralization, the term of each of the Company's lease agreement with substantially the same terms as the original SOW.
 The SOW calls for a fixed monthly payment through July 2023, with additional two-year renewal options.
-The use of this manufacturing suite qualifies as a lease under ASC 842, as it includes an identified asset for exclusive use by the Company at its direction.
+The use of this manufacturing suite qualifies as a lease under ASC 842, as it includes an identified asset for exclusive use by the